 Oral & Maxillofacial Surgery Residency Academics Information

-An intense didactic program exposes residents to multiple aspects of oral and maxillofacial surgical practice including seminars in: oral pathology, dentofacial deformities, prosthetics, anesthesiology, and the other surgical aspects of the specialty.
+An intense didactic program exposes residents to multiple aspects of oral and maxillofacial surgical practice including seminars in: oral pathology, dentofacial deformities, craniofacial and tmj surgery, implant dentistry and prosthetics, anesthesiology, and all other surgical aspects of the specialty.
 Journal club is once a month.
 Combined meetings with the Air Force and Army OMS training programs occur approximately six times each year.

 The first year starts in UT Health San Antonio Joe R. & Teresa Lozano Long School of Medicine.
 After one month of ward service, you are enrolled in medical school beginning in your sophomore year, which is approximately 10 months in length.
 While not in class, you will participate in oral and maxillofacial surgery rotations, lectures and conferences.

 The second year of residency involves clinical clerkships (48 weeks).
 You will be assigned to medical and surgical rotations.
 As time permits, you will also attend conferences and rounds with the oral and maxillofacial surgery service.

 During the third year of training, you will be in your senior year of medical school and you will serve as a junior resident in oral and maxillofacial surgery.
 This will allow you to gain experience in outpatient dentoalveolar surgery, doing physical examinations and case presentations of orthognathic surgery patients.
 Toward the end of this year and successful completion of medical school requirements, a medical degree is awarded at medical school graduation (usually at the end of May).
 Approximately six weeks are spent in medical school for Internal Medicine and Emergency Medicine classes and rotations.
 ACLS is part of this rotation.
 A one-month rotation in a discipline in medicine, such as sleep medicine, is also required.